 My program of research focuses on three areas:

 It is projected that as early as 2055 we will become a majority-minority nation, meaning that minorities will make up majority of the population (Colby & Ortman, 2014).
 As we shift away from a population that is majority-White, it will become increasingly important to understand how these population shifts impact theory surrounding intergroup relations.

 Conducting research in Hawaii–a uniquely majority-minority environment that simultaneously boasts one of the country’s largest multiracial population–has allowed me examine unique context effects in comparison to racially homogenous settings (e.g., the continental U.S.).
 For example, by examining students’ transition from the continental U.S. (traditionally majority-White) to Hawaii (majority-minority), I was able to test whether this shift in context influenced their conceptions of race.
-In a longitudinal study examining White individuals who were new to Hawaii, I found that over time, essentialist (biological, immutable, and concrete) conceptions of race were reduced (Pauker, Carpinella, Meyers, Young & Sanchez, in press).
+In a longitudinal study examining White individuals who were new to Hawaii, I found that over time, essentialist (biological, immutable, and concrete) conceptions of race were reduced (Pauker, Carpinella, Meyers, Young & Sanchez, 2017).